natyrix/Telecommunication-Industry-User-Analytics/README.md

 - a configuration file for github actions and workflow
 - `workflows/CI.yml` continous integration configuration

+### dashboard
+- the folder where all the multiple dashboard pages belong
+- `UserEngagement.py` dashboard page for presenting the findings in `User Engagement Analysis.ipynb`
+- `UserExperience.py` dashboard page for presenting the findings in `User Experience analysis.ipynb`
+- `UserOverview.py` dashboard page for presenting the findings in `User Overview analysis.ipynb`
+- `UserSatisfaction.py` dashboard page for presenting the findings in `User Engagement Analysis.ipynb`

 ### data
 - the folder where the raw, and cleaned datasets' csv files are stored